A polynomial kernel for $3$-leaf power deletion: Preliminaries

-\begin{THM}[Brandst\"{a}dt and Le {\cite[Theorem~14]{BL2006}}] A graph $G$ is a $3$-leaf power if and only if $G$ has a tree-clique decomposition.
-One can construct a tree-clique decomposition of a $3$-leaf power in polynomial time.
-Moreover, if $G$ is a connected incomplete $3$-leaf power, then $G$ has a unique tree-clique decomposition. \end{THM}
+\begin{THM}[Brandst\"{a}dt and Le {\cite[Theorem~14]{BL2006}}] A graph is a $3$-leaf power if and only if it has a tree-clique decomposition.
+One can construct a tree-clique decomposition of a $3$-leaf power in linear time.
+Moreover, every connected incomplete $3$-leaf power has a unique tree-clique decomposition. \end{THM}

 We remark that every connected incomplete $3$-leaf power has at least three bags.
-Brandst\"{a}dt and Le \cite{BL2006} showed that for a connected incomplete $3$-leaf power $G$, distinct vertices $v$ and $w$ of $G$ are in the same bag of $G$ if and only if $v$ and $w$ are true twins in $G$.
-Thus, for such a graph $G$, $B$ is a bag of $G$ if and only if $B$ is a maximal true twin-set in $G$.
+Brandst\"{a}dt and Le \cite{BL2006} showed that in a connected incomplete $3$-leaf power, two vertices belong to the same bag if and only if they are true twins.
+Thus, for such a graph $G$, a set $X\subseteq V(G)$ is a bag of $G$ if and only if~$X$ is a maximal true twin-set in $G$.